Features and Ease of Use

 All of the plans come with the standard features you’d expect from shared hosting packages, such as FTP accounts, MySQL / Microsoft SQL databases, and phpMyAdmin.
 The Linux plans support PHP version 7, whilst the Windows plans support ASP, ASP.NET, AJAX, and Crystal Report 12.

 Although advanced users are well catered for, the situation for beginner webmasters is less clear since the website doesn’t mention any one-click installer or website building tool.
 I did try to contact the company to clarify, but I received no reply, so I can’t confirm either way.

 Pricing and Support

 iBiz Network’s prices are okay; certainly not the cheapest on the market, but only slightly more expensive than similar companies in Thailand and elsewhere.

 Domain names always cost extra, but you do get an SSL certificate.
 Plans can only be bought on one-year terms, which is quite a commitment, but you get a 15-day free trial, and a 30-day money-back guarantee to entice you in.

-Unusually for a shared hosting provider, you first need to create an account and then send payment by bank transfer.
-Your account will be created as soon as your payment has been received.
+Unlike most shared hosting providers, you will need to create an account first and then make payment by bank transfer.
+Once we receive your payment, your account will be created right away.

 24/7 customer service can be accessed by email, telephone, and “Line” (which is a free video call and messaging app).
 My own customer service experience was not super.
 When I sent an email during regular business hours on a weekday, I received no response within 24 hours.